yuehaowang/jpp.js/README.md

 ## Changelog

+### version 0.1.1
+1. Added `static` property for `jpp.class` to add static properties or methods to classes.
+3. Improvement: throw `RangeError` when you get/set private or protected properties and methods out of the class instead of no-type error.

 ### version 0.1.0
-1. Add `jpp.class` function to create a powerful class (with private & protected properties and methods).
+1. Added `jpp.class` function to create powerful classes with private & protected properties and methods.
-2. Choose MIT License for jpp.js.
-3. Write README.md for getting started.